 Diamond offers a unique environment for its scientific users, in which interactions within and between disciplines are fostered.
 Here we highlight areas of shared interest between users and Diamond scientists, to initiate collaborations which take advantage of the unique opportunities provided here.

-To support the extensive research programme at Diamond, the beamlines are grouped into six Villages, fostering relations between user communities with shared research interests and requirements.
+To support the extensive research programme at Diamond, the beamlines and integrated facilities are organised into eight groups, fostering relations between user communities with shared research interests and requirements.
 These communities encourage collaboration and knowledge exchange through shared facilities, seminar programmes and other activities.

 Use the categories on the left to search for experts.
 The search will return experts with any of the disciplines selected.

 Nick Terrill is the Principal Beamline Scientist responsible for I22 and the Offline SAXS Instrument, DL-SAXS.
 Nick joined Diamond in 2002 after several years working on the SRS at Daresbury.
 His main interests are in structure-property r...Email: firstname.lastname@example.org